 What are design checklists?

 One of the most important things for a design team is understanding that design is only a part of the development process.
 If the team cannot communicate their collective vision to developers, the layout won’t come to life as expected.
-Throughout the design process, some imperfections in the product might go unnoticed.
+Throughout the user interface vs user experience, some imperfections in the product might go unnoticed.
 Those very imperfections can hurt the experience of the user while they are using the product or service.

-Design checklists help everybody on the design team crafting a flawless user experience for the user.
+Design checklists help everybody on the design team craft a flawless user experience for the user.
 It ensures that the design, in its entirety, meets the collective seal of approval of the team.

 Why do you need a checklist?